Ion-attachment mass spectrometry

-Where M is the analyte molecule, X^{+} is the cation and A is a non-reacting collision partner.
+where M is the analyte molecule, X^{+} is the cation, and A is a non-reacting collision partner.

 Principle

 This technique is applicable to gases or any materials that can be vaporized.
 It uses a non-fragmenting non-conventional ionisation mode, by attachment of a lithium (or alkaline) ion to the gas to be analysed with a more traditional mass filter.
 This instrument is more dedicated to analysis of moderately-sized molecules such as organic or aromatic compounds.

 Applications

-Currently, it is used industrially to verify, with a high throughput, the concentrations of brominated flame retardants (BFR) in plastics in compliance with European RoHS (Restriction of Hazardous Substances) regulation in place since 2006.
+Currently, it is used industrially to verify, with a high throughput, the concentrations of brominated flame retardants (BFR) in plastics in compliance with the European Union's RoHS (Restriction of Hazardous Substances) regulation in place since 2006.
 The banned molecules include PBB and PBDE, whose concentration should not exceed 0.1% w/w.

-IAMS has also been used to analyze diesel exhaust particles, in ceramic processing and in critical silicon etching during semiconductor manufacturing.
+IAMS has also been used to analyze diesel exhaust particles, in ceramic processing, and in critical silicon etching during semiconductor manufacturing.